aumpierre-unb/Internal-Fluid-Flow-for-Scilab/README.md

 {1 \over \sqrt{f}}=2 \mathrm{log} {1 \over\displaystyle {3.7 \over \varepsilon}}
 $$

-(which is Colebrooke-White equation for for elevated *Re*) the turbulent solution is accepted.
+(which is Colebrook-White equation for for elevated *Re*) the turbulent solution is accepted.
 If both solutions are accepted, espfD2Re returns both answers.
 If neither laminar or turbulent solutions are accepted, espfD2Re returns an empty matrix.
 If given *&epsilon;* > 0.05, execution is aborted.

 **Syntax:**